ckan/ckan/INSTALL_CIOOS_CKAN.md

   "force_package_type": "dataset",
   "groups_filter_include": ["cioos"],
   "spatial_crs": "4326",
+  "spatial_filter_file": "./cioos-siooc-schema/pacific_RA.wkt",
   "spatial_filter": "POLYGON((-128.17701209 51.62096599, -127.92157996 51.62096599, -127.92157996 51.73507366, -128.17701209 51.73507366, -128.17701209 51.62096599))"
 }
 ```
-Note that `use_default_schema` and `force_package_type` are not needed and will cause validation errors if harvesting between two ckans using the same custom schema (the CIOOS setup)
+Note that `use_default_schema` and `force_package_type` are not needed and will cause validation errors if harvesting between two ckans using the same custom schema (the CIOOS setup). `spatial_filter_file`, if set, will take presidents over `spatial_filter`.
+Thus in the above example the `spatial_filter` paramiter will be ignored in favour of loading the spatial filter from an external file

 ### reindex Harvesters
 it may become nesisary to reindex harvesters, especially if they no longer report the correct number of harveted datasets.
 If modifying the harvester config you will also need to reindex to make the new config take affect